DWiechert/pi-scanner/README.md

 _Notes:_

-1. _These instructions are for Debian based UNIX systems_
+1. _These instructions are for Debian based UNIX systems._
-2. _These instructions should be performed on the system which will be running the program_
+2. _These instructions should be performed on the system which will be running the program._

 ## Requirements
 * python2.7